jpohara12/workshop/Assignment1.md

 #### Problem Statement

-Lack of data in low income and developing countries in Sub-Sahara Africa, can create problems with the allocation of resources to fight diseases such as HIV.
+Human Immunodeficiency Virus (HIV) is the leading cause of disease burden in Sub-Saharan Africa.
+As a leading cause of morbidity and mortality it has turned into an epidemic.
+With machine learning techniques epidemiologist has been able to take an technological advanced method to combat this problem.
+Yet, lack of data in low income and developing countries in Sub-Sahara Africa, can create gaps and problems for the allocation of resources.

 #### Annotated Bibliography